Solo Travel in The Philippines

 Types of Girls about the Globe (GatG) – Adventurous GatG, Beach GatG, Diving GatG

-But with over 7,000 islands on offer, you don’t need to go all the way to Thailand to see limestone karst and rice terraces or the Temple of Leah (a famous Cebu tourist spot).
+But with over 7,000 islands on offer, you don’t need to go all the way to Thailand to see limestone karsts and rice terraces or the Temple of Leah (a famous Cebu tourist spot).
 Not only does it have friendly locals but the Philippines is also reasonably cheap.

 If you're planning a trip to the Philippines, below is our guide to solo travel in the Philippines.
 All companies and recommendations are from solo female travellers.
 If you are planning a trip here just click on the relevant section or read the full article to get inspired.

 - Solo Travel in The Philippines